Lincoln’s Tomb

 Waverley Plantation House, MS (The body of Private Beverly Daniel Young was buried in Cypress Hill Cemetery, Long Island n August 29th, 1863.
 His body was retrieved by influential family friends and reburied in the family plot at George Hampton Young Family Cemetery.)

-Lincoln’s Tomb (Lincoln’s remains were moved and disturbed quite a few times which may have contributed to his restlessness.
+Lincoln’s Tomb, IL (Lincoln’s remains were moved and disturbed quite a few times which may have contributed to his restlessness.
 Between 1865 and 1901, Lincoln’s coffin was moved 17 times and opened five times.)

 MANIFESTATIONS

-Before the tomb was finished, a tall shadow assumed to be the spirit of Abraham was seen by witnesses walking around the area of where his tomb was being built.
+Before the tomb was finished, a tall shadow assumed to be the spirit of Abraham was seen by witnesses walking around the area of where the tomb was being built.

 After being placed in it, his spirit still walked around the inside, looking at the statues, his families crypts and his own huge marker.

-After the second reconstruction of the tomb, he walked and continues to walk around the square path, seeing all the statues, his families resting places and his own.
+After the second reconstruction of the tomb, he walked and continues to walk around the square path, seeing all the statues, his family’s resting places, and his own.

 He probably walks around the outside as well, admiring the statues and work done on the outside when no one is there at night.